-- 2.86 The Left and democratic front is the real alternative to the BJP, the Congress and other bourgeois-landlord forces.
+- 2.85 The Left and democratic front is the real alternative to the BJP, the Congress and other bourgeois-landlord forces.
 This is a front comprising the classes that should be mobilised for the People's Democratic Front.
-Hence, this front cannot be merely an alliance for elections or for the formation of a government, but must emerge as the front of all the fighting forces representing the working class, the peasantry, the agricultural workers, the middle class, artisans, small shopkeepers, traders and so on. - 2.87 At present, the nucleus of the forces that can be drawn into the Left and Democratic Front are of the Left parties and their class and mass organisations; Left groups and intellectuals; socialists scattered in various parties and democratic sections within the secular bourgeois parties; democratic organisations of the adivasis, dalits, women and minorities and social movements which are taking up the issues of the oppressed sections.
+Hence, this front cannot be merely an alliance for elections or for the formation of a government, but must emerge as the front of all the fighting forces representing the working class, the peasantry, the agricultural workers, the middle class, artisans, small shopkeepers, traders and so on. - 2.86 At present, the nucleus of the forces that can be drawn into the Left and Democratic Front are of the Left parties and their class and mass organisations; Left groups and intellectuals; socialists scattered in various parties and democratic sections within the non-Congress secular parties; democratic organisations of the adivasis, dalits, women and minorities and social movements which are taking up the issues of the oppressed sections.
 Only by drawing all these forces on to a joint platform based on a programme that is distinct and opposed to the policies of the bourgeois-landlord parties can the movement towards the Left and Democratic Front take a concrete shape.
-A step in this direction would be to build a common platform of the various class and mass organisations with a common charter of demands.
-Special emphasis must be given to joint struggles of workers and peasants. - 2.88 The struggle for building Left and democratic unity will proceed differently in different states.
-Various types of Left and democratic combinations will emerge in the states and they will contribute to the building of the Left and democratic front at the all India level.
+A step in this direction would be to build a common platform with all the various class and mass organisations with a common charter of demands. - 2.87 The struggle for building Left and democratic unity will proceed differently in different states.
+Various types of Left and democratic combinations will emerge in the states but they will contribute to the building of the Left and democratic front at the all India level.
 The focus of all the tactics adopted by the Party should be for the realization of a strong Left and democratic front.